Analysis | When did the Jan. 6 rally become a march to the Capitol?

 This was the point Plaskett focused on during the Senate impeachment trial on Wednesday.

 “The permits stated in no uncertain terms that the march from the Ellipse was not permitted,” she said.
-“It was not until after President Trump and his team became involved in the planning that the march from the Ellipse to the Capitol came about— in direct contravention of the original permit.”
+“It was not until after President Trump and his team became involved in the planning that the march from the Ellipse to the Capitol came about — in direct contravention of the original permit.”

 “This was not a coincidence,” she added.